W4118/W4118.github.io/homework/hw5.md

     **System Call Usage/Behavior**

     An inspector process will call this system call with the pid of the process it would like to inspect and a `struct user_shadow_pt`.
-This struct should be populated to contain the target start and end addresses, and a linear, preallocated entries array.
+This struct should be populated to contain the target start and end addresses, and a linear, preallocated `entries` array. `entries` should point to a virtual memory region that has been allocated by the inspector process.

     In the system call function, the kernel should take these inputs, validate them, and build a corresponding shadow page table in kernel space.
 Once this has been done, your function should remap the pages storing the shadow page table into the inspector’s virtual memory, at the `entries` pointer provided in the `struct user_shadow_pt`.
 Once this is done, the `entries` pointer provided by the userspace process should map to the same physical memory as the shadow page table created by the kernel.